chinnayya-nalla/node-backend-service/README.md

 - Logging
 - Database Migration

-## Project Structure
-- src/Server.ts     : Responsible for Starting the Server & Configure everything that has to do with Express Application
-- src/Router.ts     :
-- db
-- src/config        :
-- src/controllers   : Handle the application request, interact with Services & MOdels and Send back the Response to the Client
-- src/helpers       :
-- src/middlewares   :
-- src/models        :
-- src/routes        :
-- src/services      :
-- src/utils         :

 ## Dependencies
 | Dependency Name | Dependency Type | Description |
 | :-- | :-- | :-- |